Japanese marten: Habitat

+The Japanese marten prefers low-disturbed deciduous broad-leave forests and mixed forests due to the presence of fruit-bearing trees and vegetation for food and shelter.
+In the winter, the Japanese marten tends to go to the forests where it can get the most prey.
+In the summer, its habitat and diet become much more generalized, allowing it to live in a much more varied environment.

+The Japanese marten can be found throughout regions in Japan with forests such as Honshu, Kyushu, Shikoku, and Tsushima Islands.
+Different populations in different regions have certain genetic traits making them unique from one another.

 Ecology

 One of the biggest roles martens play in the environment is seed dispersal.
+Often this takes place in subalpine shrublands of northern Japan.
 Many fleshy fruits rely on birds and bats to disperse their seeds; however, in more northern climates, the numbers of these species decrease.
 With the decrease of these species also comes a decrease in seed dispersal.
 In these areas, carnivores with omnivorous diets, like the Japanese marten, can become the vector of dispersal.
+Dispersal occurs through feces, which contributes to forest regeneration and maintains diversity.
 These carnivores prove to be good dispersal mechanisms because they often have large home ranges leading to dispersal farther from the parent.
-Furthermore, since the carnivores are usually larger than birds or bats, the can carry and disperse larger seeds.
+Furthermore, since the carnivores are usually larger than birds or bats, they can carry and disperse larger seeds.
 Around 62% of the Japanese martens' feces contained one or more seeds.